Compassionate conservation

-The Eastern gray squirrel is considered an invasive species in some countries.
-Advocates for compassionate conservation argue that killing individual animals like this is unnecessary.
+The eastern gray squirrel is considered an invasive species in some countries.
+Advocates of compassionate conservation oppose killing individual animals in conservation programmes.

-Compassionate conservation is a discipline combining the fields of conservation and animal welfare.
-Historically, these two fields have been considered separate and sometimes contradictory to each other.
-The proposed ethical principles of compassionate conservation are: "first do no harm, individuals matter, inclusivity, and peaceful coexistence".
+Compassionate conservation is a discipline that combines conservation and animal welfare.
+The two fields have often been treated as separate and sometimes as being in conflict.
+Proposed principles of compassionate conservation include "first do no harm, individuals matter, inclusivity, and peaceful coexistence".

-Compassionate conservationists argue that the conservation movement uses the preservation of species, populations and ecosystems as a measure of success, without explicit concern given to the welfare and intrinsic value of individual animals.
-They argue instead, that compassion for all sentient beings should be what guides conservation actions and claim that the killing of animals in the name of conservation goals is unnecessary, as these same objectives can be achieved without killing.
+Supporters argue that conservation has usually measured success through the preservation of species, populations and ecosystems, rather than through explicit concern for the welfare and intrinsic value of individual animals.
+They argue that conservation action should be guided by compassion for all sentient beings and that killing animals for conservation purposes is unnecessary because the same objectives can be pursued through non-lethal methods.

-Compassionate conservation has been a subject of criticism by some conservationists, who consider the discipline to be harmful to the goals of conservation.
+Some conservationists have criticised compassionate conservation, arguing that it may conflict with conservation goals.

 History

-The international wildlife charity Born Free Foundation, which advocates for the well-being of individual wild animals, used the phrase "compassionate conservation" as the name for a Oxford-based symposium it hosted in 2010.
-The Centre for Compassionate Conservation was created, in 2013, at the University of Technology, Sydney.
+The international wildlife charity Born Free Foundation, which advocates for the welfare of individual wild animals, used the phrase "compassionate conservation" for an Oxford-based symposium it hosted in 2010.
+The Centre for Compassionate Conservation was established in 2013 at the University of Technology Sydney.
 Ignoring Nature No More: The Case for Compassionate Conservation, a collection of essays edited by compassionate conservation advocate Marc Bekoff, was published in the same year.

-In the years since, further conferences have been held on the topic and advocates have published multiple articles in conservation journals.
+Later conferences were held on the topic, and supporters published articles in conservation journals.